Pharmaceutical Sciences, M.S.

 Drug Discovery and Biomedical Sciences

-The MS track in Drug Discovery and Biomedical Sciences requires a minimum of 30 hours beyond the baccalaureate degree, including at least 9 credit hours of thesis preparation.
+The concentration in Drug Discovery and Biomedical Sciences requires a minimum of 30 hours beyond the baccalaureate (or Doctor of Pharmacy) degree, including at least 9 credit hours of thesis preparation.
 The MS degree requirements include an admission-to-candidacy examination, a comprehensive examination, and a thesis.

-MS Degree, Drug Discovery and Biomedical Sciences Option
+MS Degree, Drug Discovery and Biomedical Sciences Concentration

 - A research advisor must be chosen by the end of the first year.